Integration when using Stripe Elements for checkout

 Provisioning a customer

-On a new user sign up, create a customer in Stigg to represent an individual or an organization:
+When a new user sign up to your application, provision a customer in Stigg to represent an individual or an organization:

 await stiggClient.provisionCustomer({